jacksoneshbaugh/jacksoneshbaugh.github.io/about.en.md

 And that's where my story ends for now.
 I'm still young, and I've got so much ahead of me.
 But with faith in God, perseverance, and joy, I can't see myself stopping anytime soon.
-Ultimately, my goal is to become a professor of computer science and to focus my research on bioinformatics, a field that I believe will soon explode and change the world.
+Ultimately, my goal is to become a professor of computer science and to focus my research on ways we can use computer science to improve other fields.
+For example, I am super interested in bioinformatics, the marrying of biology and computer science, a field that I believe will soon explode and change the world.

 <div class="carousel">
             <img src="/images/about/about-1.jpeg" alt="My family and I"/>